edo9300/SCSFW/README.md

 For SwanGBA, you need to download OR build your preferred SwanGBA fork/binary along with the needed dependencies and rename it to:
 - bwsc.gba

+For DrSMS, builds require additional work - but after doing so you can rename the binary to:
+- drsms.gba

 Once you have those files, transfer these to the scfw folder.
 You should find the ff. within the scfw folder:
 - bwsc.gba
+- drsms.gba
 - gb.gba
 - gbc.gba
 - hvca.gba (Custom built version by metroid-maniac)